slammayjammay/vats/README.md

 - `getSearchOptions` -- A function that returns options that will be passed to the `Searcher` instance.
 Optional.

+## Vi State
+A Vi state is an object with the following properties:
+- `documentWidth`: the entire width of navigable content
+- `documentHeight`: the entire height of navigable content
+- `windowWidth`: the width of visible content
+- `windowHeight`: the height of visible content
+- `cursorX`: the cursor's horizontal position
+- `cursorY`: the cursor's vertical position
+- `scrollX`: the window's offset from the left
+- `scrollY`: the window's offset from the top

+See `ViStateHandler` for how state is updated.
+It ensures that the cursor always remains inside the window, and the window always remains inside the document.

 ## Keymaps
 See `keymap.js` for default keybindings.
 It exports a `Map` instance with keypress strings as keys and actions as values. `'j': 'cursor-down'`, `'DOWN_ARROW': 'cursor-down'`.

 Keys strings must be formatted correctly.
 The `InputHandler#formatCharKey` will take in the `char` and `key` parameters emitted by Node and return a correctly formatted string.
-For example: when pressing the up arrow: `char` is `undefined` and `key.name` is `up`.
-The formatted string becomes `UP_ARROW`.

 Meta keys must be in the correct order. if you press `j` while holding the keys `option`, `meta`, `shift`, and `ctrl`, the formatted string becomes `ctrl+option+meta+shift+j`, with the meta keys listed in that order.
 This formatting is also done inside `InputHandler#formatCharKey`.
 Note that the formatted string for the char `N` is `N`, not `shift+n`.
 Similarly, the key `!` is valid whereas `shift+1` is not.